Guest Author - Marji Hajic, OTR/L, CHT

 As I stood on my tiptoes

-On that rolling desk chair
+Oh!
+That rolling desk chair

-The chair slipped and I flew!
+The chair slipped!
+I flew!

 Should have been more aware

-As I was falling
+And as I was falling

 And landing real hard

-I realized a better tool
+I realized a better option

 Could be found in the yard

-Forgot about the clutter
+Forgot all the clutter

 Only to trip and sprawl

-Into all those boxes of ornaments
+Into all those ornament boxes

 Out of which I needed to crawl

-Had to work my way closer
+Gradually worked my way closer

 Over to the shed

-The pathway was blocked
+The pathway was blocked!

-There was nowhere to tread
+I had nowhere to tread

-Pushed and pulled those heavy boxes
+Pushed and pulled all those boxes

 Out of the way